learn-co-curriculum/dsc-map-multinomial-bayes/README.md

 ## Multinomial Bayes

 Multinomial Bayes also extends the notions within Bayes's theorem, allowing one to chain inferences.
-The primary assumption for this is assuming that your variables are independent from one another.
-Recall that if you assume two events A and B are independent from one another, then $P(A \cap B) = P(A)\cdot P(B)$.
-Similarly, if independence is assume when extending Bayes theorem to a multivariate case, one can multiply the successive probability estimates.
+The primary assumption for this is assuming that your variables are independent of one another.
+Recall that if you assume two events A and B are independent of one another, then $P(A \cap B) = P(A)\cdot P(B)$.
+Similarly, if independence is assumed when extending Bayes theorem to a multivariate case, one can multiply the successive probability estimates.
 Mathematically, this can be summarized as:

 $$ \large P(Y|X_1, X_2,...,X_n) = \dfrac{P(X_1|Y)\cdot P(X_2|Y) \cdot ... \cdot P(X_n|Y)}{P(X_1, X_2,...,X_n)}P(Y)$$